 6. Bhel Puri @ Sharmajee’s and Badshah’s

-Bhel Puri is a most common snack for Mumbaikar: a crunchy, sweet and sour mix of puffed rice, chopped onion and potato, cold, sev, and tamarind chutney.
+Bhel Puri is the most common snack for Mumbaikar: a crunchy, sweet, and sour mix of puffed rice, chopped onion and potato, cold, sev, and tamarind chutney.
 It must be mixed and eat on the spot and most of the vendors will discover their own variations.
-Chowpatty beach is a home of Bhel Puri where it should be eaten while strolling along the beach.
+Chowpatty beach is the home of Bhel Puri where it should be eaten while strolling along the beach.
 Try Badshah’s (No 11) or Sharmajee’s (No 22) between the cluster of stalls opposite Levi’s store, where shag is spread out and Bhel Puri touts will bring it over to you.

 5. Chicken Tikka rolls @ Bademiya

-No Mumbaikar seems to have been to Bademiya before 3 am, a testament to late night charm of its charcoaled, meaty goodness.
-A boost open air kitchen on wheels, Bademiya sits in the backstreet directly behind the Taj Mahal Palace Hotel.
+No Mumbaikar seems to have been to Bademiya before 3 am, a testament to the late-night charm of its charcoaled, meaty goodness.
+A boost open-air kitchen on wheels, Bademiya sits in the backstreet directly behind the Taj Mahal Palace Hotel.
 The waiters in the red aprons appear from a cloud of smoke and hand over a plastic glove, but the chicken tikka rolls are the best option.
-Move off skewers, meat is wrapped in a streaming roomali roti, thin and soft as a handkerchief and finished with strips of fried onion.
+Move off skewers, meat is wrapped in a streaming roomali roti, thin and soft as a handkerchief, and finished with strips of fried onion.